Water quality guidelines

 - the ANZECC guidelines have specified three different levels of aquatic ecosystem protection (high ecological value, slightly to moderately disturbed, highly disturbed), for which different guideline values may need to be derived.

-The need to develop aquatic ecosystem guidelines for more localised regions and water types is one of the main reasons why the Queensland Water Quality Guidelines were developed.
+The need to develop aquatic ecosystem guidelines for more localised regions and water types is one of the main reasons why the Queensland Water Quality Guidelines (see availability) were developed.
 These are aimed at developing and capturing regional and local data to a degree that is simply not possible in national guidelines.

 Information on the process of deriving water quality guidelines is contained in the fact sheet Deriving local water quality guidelines.